Thorinair/ThoriTrack-VRCFT-For-Valve-Index/README.md

-# ThoriTrack - EyeTrackVR For Valve Index
+# ThoriTrack - VRCFT For Valve Index

-ThoriTrack is a mounting solution designed by Thorinair for mounting EyeTrackVR related hardware to the Valve Index.
-Primary goal of the design is to make it more robust and "industrial" without having to modify anything on the Valve Index.
+ThoriTrack is a mounting solution designed by Thorinair for mounting EyeTrackVR related hardware, and HTC Vive Facial Tracker to the Valve Index.
+Primary goal of the design is to make it more robust and "industrial" compared to other mounts without having to modify anything on the Valve Index.

 ![Overview Front](img/Overview-Front.jpg?raw=true)
 ![Overview Lens](img/Overview-Lens.jpg?raw=true)